cernbox/cboxswanapid/README.md

 Query parameters

 ```
-project: path of the project ("Swan Projects/Project 1/")
+project: path of the project ("SWAN_projects/Project 1/")
 ```

 Response Examples: same as for /sharing but contains only the chosen project entry